jch/jch.github.io/src/2025-05-07-monthly-finance-night.md

 I don't try to distribute big expenses across months.
 For example, home property taxes and insurance is paid twice a year.
 It makes those months look heavy in spending, but I'm more interested in 1-year spend, or running 12-month average spending.
 I don't think it's useful to compare spending month to month, preferring to look at the bigger annual picture (2023 vs 2024).

-I like to keep things simple, and this has worked well for me over the years.
-I have some other notes on personal finance at [jch/personal-finance](https://github.com/jch/personal-finance).
+Whatever the software and tools, keeping a monthly schedule has worked well for me.
+I keep some other notes on personal finance at [jch/personal-finance](https://github.com/jch/personal-finance).